About Biewer Terriers

 The Biewer Terrier was introduced into mainstream America in 2003, at which time there were only a handful of breeders, both in Germany and America alike.
 Being that the story regarding the development of the Biewer, did not match the dogs coming in from Germany, Myrna Torres and Gayle Pruett contacted Mars Veterinary to see if they could help them determine if the Biewer Terrier was a Yorkshire Terrier or if it was a purebred due to the introduction of other breeds.
 In September of 2007 Mars veterinary said they were ready to release their tests and it would cover all the breeds suspected to have been used in the development of the Biewer.
 Myrna made an appointment with her Vet. and the first 10 samples were submitted.

-Mars Veterinary would be as surprised as we were, when they reviewed the results of the 10 blood samples submitted by Myrna Torres.
+Mars Veterinary was as surprised when they reviewed the results of the 10 blood samples submitted by Myrna Torres.
 These samples had all clustered together, which is characteristic of purebred results, and so began the process that would prove and establish the Biewer Terrier as a purebred dog.
-This is the first time in the history of dog breeding, that a dog has been proven to be a "purebred" using the tools science has to offer.
+This is the first time in history of that a dog has been proven to be a "purebred" using the tools science has to offer.
 The Biewer Terrier was established as a purebred dog, using science, through the collection of genetic data, instead of the customary pedigree documentation.

 Gayle Pruett and Deb Sidle went to Germany later that year to meet with Mrs. Biewer personally.
 It was such an exciting time as Gayle shared information about the Biewer's in America and Mrs. Biewer shared information about the trials and tribulations of their breeding program.
 Mrs. Biewer was so happy to learn that the Biewer's were flourishing in America, that she wanted to be a part of the development of the Biewer Terrier.
 We asked her if she would like to be a member of the club and help us avoid any problems they may have already encountered.
 This made her very her very happy and she graciously accepted our offer.